AlaskaAirlines/AuroDocsSite/src/content/dynamic/icons/overview.md

 ### Color

 Icon colors change depending on their background, their importance on a page (e.g., primary, emphasis, accent, etc.) and the color theme being used.
-Refer to the Color page for guidelines on color usage.
+Refer to the [Color overview](/color/overview) for guidelines on color usage.

 ![](/images/content/iconsDesign/icons_color.png)